openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 primitive types are allowed to refer to their corresponding built-in primitive type in their declaration; ordinarily this sort of circularity would be banned.

-There is one significant price to pay for this migration: synchronization on instances of `Integer` will no longer be supported, instead throwing `IllegalMonitorStateException`.
+There are two significant prices to pay for this migration: first, synchronization on instances of `Integer` will no longer be supported, instead throwing `IllegalMonitorStateException`.
 This is not a behaviorally compatible change, but based on analysis of existing codebases, synchronizing on wrappers is rare -- and usually a mistake.
-Similarly, the constructors for the primitive wrapper types, which were deprecated in Java 9, will be deprecated for removal, which is not a binary-compatible change.
-While we do not take making any incompatible change lightly, the benefit of unifying primitives with objects is significant and may justify this incompatibility.
+Second, the constructors for the primitive wrapper classes, which were deprecated in Java 9, will be removed.
+This is not a binary-compatible change.
+While we do not take making any incompatible change lightly, the benefits of unifying primitives with objects make it worthwhile.
+Some binaries, especially older ones, still reference the wrapper class constructors, and we'll investigate tooling to help run code that depends on these removed APIs.

 #### Identity-sensitive operations

 Certain operations are currently defined in terms of object identity.
 As we've already seen, some of these, like equality, can be sensibly extended to cover all object instances.
 Others, like synchronization, will become partial.
-These
-include:
+These identity-sensitive operations include:

   - **Equality.**  We totalize `==` on `Object`; where it currently has a meaning, the new definition coincides with that meaning.
   - **System::identityHashCode.**  The main use of `identityHashCode` is in the implementation of data structures such as `IdentityHashMap`.
 We can totalize `identityHashCode` in the same way we totalize equality -- deriving